-Non-financial interests involve questions about whether the judgement of a member of a Council could be affected by a separate interest, or duty, which that member may have in relation to a particular matter.
+Non-financial interests involve questions about whether the judgement of a member of a Community Board could be affected by a separate interest, or duty, which that member may have in relation to a particular matter.
 If a member considers that they have a non-financial conflict of interest in a matter they must not take part in the discussions about that matter, or any subsequent vote.

-The member should physically withdraw from the table when the matter is considered.
-It is recommended that members should leave the room until the item has been concluded.
-The Minutes must record the declaration, reason why and member's subsequent abstention from discussion and voting.
+Members should leave the room until the item has been concluded.
+The minutes must record the declaration and member's subsequent abstention from discussion and voting.